-As declining water availability continues to threaten irrigated agriculture sustainability, alternative forage sources must be utilized that reduce water inputs and allow for flexibility in extreme climatic conditions (e.g., drought).
 Teff [Eragrostis tef (Zucc.)
 Trotter], originally utilized as a cereal grain crop in Africa, has developed a reputation as a rapidly growing, drought-tolerant, high-quality forage crop in the U.S. Multiple studies in several western states and extensive promotion among companies in the hay industry have touted the benefits of teff for several classes of livestock and for use in challenging growing conditions.
-The forage is suited to a broad range of environments in the Southwest, can be cut multiple times, and offers flexibility to the hay producer.
+The forage is suited to a broad range of environments in the Southwest, can be cut multiple times, and offers flexibility to the hay producer for all classes of livestock.
 The primary utilization potential for teff, however, appears to be in the small bale horse market, and in areas where other suitable annual grass hays are not available to feed to horses.
 Horse owners have had favorable experiences with teff hay, and demand for the hay has increased significantly in the region.
 Several producers have attempted to take advantage of the demand by growing all different bale sizes and varieties of teff.
-As with any crop, both positive and negative opinions have emerged from the varied experiences of farmers with teff.
-Poor establishment is the most often cited complaint among producers in the region.
-Growing conditions and hay production challenges are very different in the warmer and often drought-stricken regions of the Southwest than in other more northern, western US regions.
-Little information exists on management of teff in the Southwest, particularly under waterrestricted conditions.